alirezanet/Gridify/docs/pages/guide/extensions.md

 # Extensions

-The Gridify library adds below extension methods to `IQueryable` objects.
+The Gridify library adds the below extension methods to `IQueryable` objects.

 All Gridify extension methods can accept [GridifyQuery](./gridifyQuery.md) and [GridifyMapper](./gridifyMapper.md) as a parameter.
-Make sure to checkout the documentation of these classes for more information.
+Make sure to check out the documentation of these classes for more information.

 ::: tip
 If you want to use Gridify extension methods on an `IEnumerable` object, use `.AsQueryable()` first.